 Version Date Action

 V1 September 21 New Policy

 11.11.21 Agreed by FGB

-Reviewed September 23 No major changes other than amending 'peer-on- peer' to 'child-on-child' in line with KCSIE23

 It is a primary aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and well.
 We are a caring community, whose values are built on mutual trust and respect for all.
 The school positive behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
 It aims to promote an environment where everyone feels happy, safe and secure.